StanfordVL/GibsonEnv/README.md

 obs, rew, env_done, info = env.step(action)
 ```
 `obs` gives the observation of the robot. `rew` is the defined reward. `env_done` marks the end of one episode, for example, when the robot dies.
-`info` gives some additional information of this step, sometimes we use this to pass additional non-visual sensor values.
+`info` gives some additional information of this step; sometimes we use this to pass additional non-visual sensor values.

 We mostly followed [OpenAI gym](https://github.com/openai/gym) convention when designing the interface of RL algorithms and the environment.
 In order to help users start with the environment quicker, we
 provide some examples at [examples/train](examples/train).
 The RL algorithms that we use are from [openAI baselines](https://github.com/openai/baselines) with some adaptation to work with hybrid visual and non-visual sensory data.